 Of course, I sometimes procrastinate and waste lots of time scrolling through my feed.
 When I notice this, I try to identify something I find interesting and I make a little note of it.
 It’s a way to break the cycle of passive consumption and to shift my gears towards active creation.
 Overall, I believe social media is a net positive, but like all new tools, it takes a while for our brains to adapt!

-Sign up for free to Ahrefs Webmaster Tools and scan your website for 100+ common SEO issues as well as find out what search queries you already rank for and which websites are linking to you.
+Sign up for free to Ahrefs Webmaster Tools to scan your website for 100+ common SEO issues and find out what search queries you already rank for, as well as which websites are linking to you.

-Create an account on Women Make, and join a community of 1k+ supportive women founders and creators.
+Create an account on Women Make, and join a community of over 1,000 supportive women founders and creators.